Tubbz-alt/MPI-Demos/README.md

 Stores MPI configuration information to hopefully make connecting easier.

+####Socket####

+Basic abstraction of the BSD Socket interface.
+Mostly used internally.

 connect-demo
 ------------

 Creates several running sessions and connects them via the hydra nameserver.
 This is very useful if you have separate MPI instances running and you want to connect them together.
+I had problems getting the nameserver working on OS X due to ssh and other quirks, so to avoid that, I pass the port info from `MPI_Open_port` via socket from the Server to the Client.

 More information can be found at the [MPICH Hydra Wiki][].